escottalexander/stablecoin-challenge/README.md

 5. **Rate Controller**
    - Manages borrow and savings rates
    - Key tool for maintaining the $1 peg
-   - Can be automated or manual

-### Key Mechanics

-1. **Collateralization**
-   - Users deposit ETH as collateral
-   - Must maintain 150% collateralization ratio
-   - Collateral value tracked via oracle

-2. **Interest System**
-   - Share-based approach for efficiency
-   - Borrow rate: Cost to mint MyUSD
-   - Savings rate: Yield for staking MyUSD
-   - Rates used to maintain peg

-3. **Liquidation System**
-   - Protects system from under-collateralization
-   - Anyone can liquidate unsafe positions
-   - Liquidators receive 10% bonus

-4. **Peg Stability**
-   - Borrow rate: Controls supply (minting)
-   - Savings rate: Controls demand (staking)
-   - Dynamic equilibrium through rate adjustments

-### System Flow

-1. **Minting MyUSD**
-   - User deposits ETH collateral
-   - Mints MyUSD but no higher than a 150% over-collateralization ratio
-   - Pays borrow rate on minted amount

-2. **Staking MyUSD**
-   - User buys MyUSD (creates demand)
-   - Stakes in staking contract
-   - Earns savings rate yield

-3. **Liquidation Process**
-   - Position becomes unsafe (<150% over-collateralized)
-   - Liquidator repays debt
-   - Receives collateral + bonus

-4. **Rate Management**
-   - Monitor MyUSD price
-   - Adjust rates to maintain peg
-   - Balance supply and demand

 This system creates a stablecoin where we have two levers to pull in order to maintain the peg.
-The

 ---